teamradish/TRTwitchPlaysBot/Wiki/Settings-Documentation.md

 ### max_input_duration
 The global max duration of any given input sequence, in milliseconds.
 This defaults to 60000 milliseconds.

+### global_mid_input_delay_enabled
+If 1 or greater, will insert a blank input with a delay, in milliseconds, between each input.
+This delay is inserted only between inputs that either do not have any blank inputs or the blank input is not the longest in the subsequence.
+For example, if the delay is 200 milliseconds:
+- "a200ms b200ms" will be modified to "a200ms #200ms b200ms".
+- "a200ms #100ms b200ms" will not be modified because there is already a blank input in between.
+- "a200ms+#100ms b200ms" will be modified to "a200ms+#100ms #200ms b200ms" because the blank input is not the longest in the "a200ms+#100ms" subsequence.
+- "a200ms+#300ms b200ms" will not be modified because the blank input is the longest in the "a200ms+#300ms" subsequence.

+This defaults to 0.
+The delay inserted is determined by [global_mid_input_delay_time](#global_mid_input_delay_time).

+### global_mid_input_delay_time
+The global time, in milliseconds, of the blank inputs inserted between each input.
+This does not apply if [global_mid_input_delay_enabled](#global_mid_input_delay_enabled) is 0 or lower.
+This defaults to 34 milliseconds.

 ### last_console
 The game console to use.